Tetsuya3850/CS-Terminology/README.md

 In a graph database, each node is a record and each arc is a relationship between two nodes.
 Graph databases are optimized to represent complex relationships with many foreign keys or many-to-many relationships.
 Graphs databases offer high performance for data models with complex relationships, such as a social network.
 Neo4j is a famous example.

 ## Object Oriented Programming

+### Class
+Class is a template definition (blueprint) of an object's properties and methods.

 ### Inheritance
 Pub common code in a class and then tell other more specific classes that the common class is their superclass.
 An inheritance relationship means that the subclass inherits the members of the superclass such as instance variables and methods.
 Avoids duplicating code in subclasses.
 If class B extends class A, class B IS-A class A. When you need to modify a behavior common to a group of classes, just update the superclass and the change is reflected in all subclasses.